CyberFreak is an electronics engineer with a crush on new technologies, IT, software and hardware.

 In the following paragraphs I will show how each measurement can be made, so at this time I will have to explain the possible risks.
 To start with, you are dealing with electricity which could probably be dangerous, if not lethal.
 If you are not knowledgeable at all about electricity, you should rather start learning some basic electronics theory: it would not only let you get an insight of what exactly you are measuring and how each characteristic interact with each other, but would also make you understand better the risks of electricity.

 That said, be very cautious with your knob selection before trying to take any measurement.
 This will be noted later too, at the stage where you will be trying to measure AC voltage or current.
 I would personally avoid plugging the test cables in a wall socket of my house if I was not aware of the dangers and if I had not double and triple-checked the multimeter settings.

 In some measurements, you do not have to keep the device to be checked ON and running.
-For example, in most occasions, resistance can be measured without the unit to be powered.
+For example, on most occasions, resistance can be measured without the unit being powered.